27 Building a DSL

 #> * `colour` -> `cyl`

-mapping is a list of quosures.
-Each quosure pairs an expression (wt, mpg, cyl) with the environment where it was written.
+What comes back is a list of quosures, each pairing an expression (wt, mpg, cyl) with the environment where it was written.
 The column names were never evaluated; they were captured and stored for later.
+But capturing is only half the problem.
+The expression still has to find the right data at the right time, and the quosure’s environment is the user’s environment, not the data frame.

 mapping$x